Frequently Asked Questions

 You need to follow the instructions given in our full projects listings (not the summaries given on our website or facebook page) and/or refer to the website of the organization you wish to work for.
 As a general rule, all the information you need to get involved is given in our eBook and the member's area of our website (online project database).

 There is no registration as such - login details (username and password) are given in our eBook (Volunteer for Africa) or are sent via email if you sign-up online.
-Only those who purchase the eBook are registered and able to access the member’s area of our website (online project database).
+Only those who purchase the eBook or sign-up online are registered and able to access the member's area of our website (online project database).

 The eBook is available through all the major eBook retailers including Amazon, Apple, Barnes & Noble, Ingram, Kobo, Waterstones, WH Smith and Gardner's.